What is NetWork Kansas?

 Transitioning Workforce: Currently unemployed; GED or Adult ED participant; current or recent active-duty military

 Supporting Employers: Endorsements of employers that recognize or recommend NCRC for hiring or promotion.

 The first Anderson County Work Ready Community Task Force meeting was held on August 22, 2019 and the Task Force members “launched” in Anderson County on October 15.
 The Anderson County goals were set up by the Work Ready Community staff and these goals must be met two years after we launch our program.

-As a business owner, if you are interested in learning more about becoming part of this organization, and encouraging our youth to find employment locally please contact Director of Economic Development, Julie Turnipseed, at City Hall and visit this link to learn more information www.workready communities.org.
+As a business owner, if you are interested in learning more about becoming part of this organization, and encouraging our youth to find employment locally please contact Director of Economic Development, Sherry Harrison, at City Hall and visit this link to learn more information www.workready communities.org.